 03 – Wild Camp – Sulphur Bath in nature

 Why: Natural hot baths in the middle of undulating hills, free of charge.
 Can be busy with local visitors and there’s quite some litter.
-We parked a bit away from the baths, behind the high vegetation where camped in all peace and quit (50 meters, Oct ’22).
+We parked a bit away from the baths, behind the high vegetation where we camped in peace and quietness (50 meters, Oct ’22).

 GPS Waypoint: 42.104257, 42.586308